 If your Flexcar is damaged or causes harm to another person and/or property, you are required to contact our Care Team immediately to open a claim.
-This includes all damage to or all harm caused by the vehicle whether or not you were present or were the driver at the time the damage occurred.
+This includes all damage to or all harm caused by the vehicle whether you were present or were the driver at the time the damage occurred.
 You can contact the Care Team here.

 Damage to Other Property and Injuries to Others

 Sometimes a car crash can lead to damaging property or injuring people.
 If you are in full compliance with the Subscriber Agreement and good standing, Flexcar will extend secondary liability protection for you and any authorized driver up to state minimums in the jurisdiction where the incident occurs.
 This liability coverage is secondary to your insurance and may help provide additional coverage for drivers who are facing third-party claims of bodily injury, death or property damage that occurred while driving a Flexcar vehicle.